keithgroup/mbGDML/docs/source/tutorials/tut-water-pot.rst

     \Delta E_{ij}^{(2)} = E_{ij}^{(2)} - E_{i}^{(1)} - E_{j}^{(1)};

 where :math:`E_{ij}^{(2)}` is the total energy of the system (from :download:`the 2h2o data set<../files/tut-water/dsets/2h2o/140h2o.pm.gfn2.md.500k.prod1.3h2o.cm10.dset.2h2o-dset-mp2.def2tzvp.npz>`), and :math:`E_{i}^{(1)}` and :math:`E_{j}^{(1)}` are the energies of the monomers (from :download:`the 1h2o data set<../files/tut-water/dsets/1h2o/140h2o.pm.gfn2.md.500k.prod1.3h2o.cm10.dset.1h2o-dset-mp2.def2tzvp.npz>`).
-Since we kept a breadcrumb trail of where each structure (and fragment) originated from we can use :func:`~mbgdml.data.dataset.dataSet.create_mb_from_dsets` to automatically find and remove lower order contributions.
+Since we kept a breadcrumb trail of where each structure (and fragment) originated from we can use :func:`~mbgdml.data.dataSet.create_mb_from_dsets` to automatically find and remove lower order contributions.
 The following script demonstrates how to create a 2-body data set from our dimer data set.

 .. code-block:: python